oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 - Configuring TFA for the password manager to protect your account
 	- system: logging in with TFA is time consuming and takes more effort than not using it
 	- external: lack of awareness for te benifits of using TFA
-	- external: Cost, users may be deterred if they see it may come with added cost, buying a physical key like ubikey or paying for
+	- external: Cost, users may be deterred if they see it may come with added cost, buying a physical key like ubikey or paying for premium
-	-
+	- System: Too much choice in options for TFA